noisebridge/MediaBridge/README.md

 Once you have a new mediabridge environment set up, here are the first commands you should run:

+1. `pipenv run pre-commit install` -- does sanity checks on each commit
-1. `pipenv run mb init` -- downloads 100 M ratings from the Netflix prize dataset
+2. `pipenv run mb init` -- downloads 100 M ratings from the Netflix prize dataset
-2. `pipenv run mb load` -- fills several indexed sqlite tables with the ratings data
+3. `pipenv run mb load` -- fills several indexed sqlite tables with the ratings data

 To run Term Frequency - Inverse Document Frequency (TF-IDF) recommender: